 Work Zone Safety: Tips to Stay Safe on the Road

 Warmer spring temperatures bring with them an increase in roadway projects across the county as we kick off construction season.
-And while you may not appreciate the inevitable traffic delays and slower speed limits in these areas, work zones are necessary to protect those working onsite and drivers navigating through them.
+And while you may not appreciate the inevitable traffic delays and slower speed limits in these areas, work zones are necessary to protect those working on-site and drivers navigating through them.
 To better raise awareness of the associated hazards of work zones, National Work Zone Awareness Week kicked off in 2000 and this year runs April 26-30, 2021 with the goal to prevent accidents and improve work zone safety.
 This year’s theme is, “Drive Safe.
 Work Safe.
 Save Lives.”

 The Importance of Work Zone Safety